 Society for Science & the Public and Intel are pleased to present a new online badging system to recognize high school students' participation and achievement in science fairs and independent student research.

 Through this program, students who participate in SSP-affilated science fairs, as well as those who take part in the Society's premier high school science competitions -- the Intel International Science and Engineering Fair (Intel ISEF) and the Intel Science Talent Search (Intel STS) -- will be able to claim, display, share and promote the badges they've earned.
-Badges also will be awarded to the science fair community at-large, including educators, mentors, judges and volunteers who take part in Intel ISEF, Intel STS and SSP-affiliated fairs.
+Badges also will be awarded to the science fair community at-large, including educators, mentors, judges and volunteers who take part in Intel ISEFand Intel STS.

 What is a digital badge?